MrNuTTr/Sheesh3Tech-Bot/README.md

 # Sheesh3Tech-Bot
-A chat bot using GPT-3
+A discord chat bot using GPT-3.
+WIP